Rural Medical &Science Scholars Summer 2021

 - make new friends with similar interests and goals.

-- visit the medical school at University of Mississippi Medical Center to talk with faculty and students.
+- get a virtual tour of the University of Mississippi Medical Center and talk with faculty and students.

-- take two college-level health science courses (Introduction to Health Professions and Applied Public Health Sciences).
+- take two online college-level health science courses (Introduction to Health Professions and Foundations of Rural Health).

-- participate in practical learning activities, including Biosecurity in the Age of Avian Infl uenza, Forensic Entomology, Injury and Illness (I²) Simulation, Functional Foods and Lifestyle Medicine, Scholars in Engineering, and Suturing Techniques and One Health.
+- participate in practical learning activities, such as Biosecurity in the Age of Avian Influenza, Forensic Entomology, Injury and Illness (I²) Simulation, Gray for a Day, Scholars in the Kitchen, Scholars in Engineering, and Suturing Techniques and One Health.

-- live on campus at Mississippi State University and get a taste of college life.
+- for 1 week of the program, live on campus at Mississippi State University and get a taste of college life.

 To qualify, you must—